Rồng gặp mây": "Dragon meets clouds"

 -Xuedou Zhongxian

-painting of the poem on the wall in red and white
+view of the mural with the accompanying poem visible on the side wall

 One of the design challenges for this location was to create an image that tied into the existing gallery mural thematically and visually, yet allowed the new mural room for conceptual expansion.
 The design is specifically related to the location, and works around existing architectural features.
 The mural image was designed to be seen primarily from an oblique, foreshortened angle, ‘squishing’ the image into a more compressed form.
 Note that unlike the first art gallery mural, there is no ‘long-shot’ opportunity for viewing this mural head-on, it can only be viewed from an oblique angle.